 “I think it’s easy for me because I’ve done Airbnb for a few years so I understand how sharing works and that you just have to put your faith in humanity.”

 “I don’t have an emotional connection to my car.
 I know for some people their car is their baby, but a car is just car for me.
 I’m happy to trust that the borrowers will take care of it and so far it’s been fine.
-Knowing that it’s all backed up by insurance as well, I don’t see that there’s a reason for concern.”
+Knowing that it’s all backed up by damage cover as well, I don’t see that there’s a reason for concern.”

 Aaron’s met a few of his borrowers and “all of them have been lovely.”
 He doesn’t know what his car gets up to when it’s out and about, and he says that while sometimes he is curious about where it goes, as long as the borrowers are taking care of it that’s all that really matters.